 We share your concern about the coronavirus (COVID-19) pandemic and our thoughts are with those suffering from the infection and its widespread effects on our lives.
-As part of our mission to help pets, their families and their communities.
 Read More

 We do not call our dental care a cleaning or just a dental because your pets teeth need a range of diagnostics and treatments to stay healthy.
 Our Comprehensive Oral Health Assessment and Treatment (COHAT) includes the following: